 Conclusion

-Haute-Marne is a department rich in history and fascinating abandoned sites for urbex enthusiasts.
-From the Château de Buxières-les-Clefmont to the glassworks of Bayard-sur-Marne, via the Couvent des Cordeliers and the old paper mill of Marnaval, each place offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this department.
+Haute-Marne is a department rich in history and fascinating abandoned sites for urban explorers.
+From the Château de Buxières-les-Clefmont to the glassworks of Bayard-sur-Marne, passing by the Cordeliers Convent and the former paper mill of Marnaval, each location offers a unique adventure.
+By respecting safety rules and property rights, you can enjoy memorable explorations and discover the hidden treasures of this department.
 Happy exploring!